Warthunder-Open-Source-Foundation/wt_event_handler/api_requirements.md

-ONLY POLL A ROUTE IF IT EXPLICITLY STATES THAT POLLING IS PERMITTED
+ONLY POLL A ROUTE IF IT EXPLICITLY STATES THAT POLLING IS PERMITTED API IS UNSECURED AT THIS POINT IN TIME

 Required API routes (without authorization):
 - ~~GET the latest news, one of each source `/news/latest`~~